tictok/storefront-sticky-add-to-cart/readme.txt

 1. The sticky add to cart bar in action.

 == Changelog ==

+= 1.1.2 - 04.13.2016 =
+* Tweak - Compatibility with products other than simple/variable (eg. Subscriptions).

 = 1.1.1 - 03.08.2016 =
 * Tweak - Storefront 2.0.0 compatibility.